dribnet/purvs/README.md

 ### Old clock

-For my clock idea i am taking inspiratio form clocks from the past.
-The ideas I have currently revolve around a sundial, wth the sun moving and the time chamgig like that.
-A candle slowly getting smaller, with the wax falling and changing the time as it falls over it.
-A grandfather clock with the pendulum swinging.
-Or an hourglass with the sand covering the time so it changes.
+I have finally decided on my idea for my clock.
+I will still use the idea od how time was kept in the past.
+I will however use the idea of a cockoo clock with the weights moving up and down in corellation with the time changing on the clock.
+I will also try and have a bird pop out when the alrm goers off like a cockoo clock.